 (3) Route Number

-(4) FHWA Number

-(5) PID Number
+(4) PID Number

-(6) Contract Number

-(7) Date of Contract

-(8) Completion Date
+(5) Completion Date

-(9) Contractor's Name
+(6) DBT's Name

-(10) Contractor's Dated Signature
+(7) DBT's Dated Signature

-(11) ODOT's Dated Acceptance Signature
+(8) LPA's Dated Acceptance Signature

 Provide a working day schedule that shows the various activities of Work in sufficient detail to demonstrate a reasonable and workable plan to complete the Project by the Completion Date.
 Show the order and the sequence for accomplishing the Work.
 Describe all activities in sufficient detail so that the Engineer can readily identify the Work and measure the progress of each activity.
-The bar chart schedule must reflect the scope of work, required phasing, maintenance of traffic requirements, interim completion dates, the Completion Date, and other project milestones established in the Contract Documents.
-Include activities for submittals, working and shop drawing preparation, submittal review time for the Department, material procurement and fabrication, and the delivery of materials, plant, and equipment, and other similar activities.
+The bar chart schedule must reflect the scope of work, design submittals, LPA (and/or other designated agency) design review times, required phasing, maintenance of traffic requirements, interim completion dates, the Completion Date, and other project milestones established in the Contract Documents.
+Include activities for submittals, working and shop drawing preparation, submittal review time for the LPA, material procurement and fabrication, and the delivery of materials, plant, and equipment, and other similar activities.
 The schedule must be detailed on letter or legal sized paper.

 b.
 Activity requirements are discussed in further detail as follows: